 So, you know you want your child to have an EDC kit, but they can’t possibly carry everything you do.
 So how do you decide what items belong in an EDC for kids?
 The first thing to do is to evaluate your child based on their age and other factors such as:

 - Developmental level

 - Amount of Time Spent Away from Home or Parents

 Infants should be under the direct supervision and care of an adult 24/7.
 Depending on their age, you could give them toys that resemble EDC items, like a key chain rattle, but I can’t think of anything functional that would be safe for an infant.
 Any EDC item you give them should be infant safe and will really be more just to get them used to the concept, not for actual EDC use.

 If you have a toddler and you want to get them in the habit of having an EDC, you can start them off with just a few things.
 Toddlers love to mimic adults, so if they see you putting on your EDC before you leave the house every morning, it’s a great opportunity to instill a habit that could save their life.

-Give your toddler a few safe items to carry such as a small bandana or perhaps the Opalray Clip-On Hands-Free Flashlight.
+Give your toddler a few safe items to carry such as a small bandana or perhaps a clip-on Flashlight.
 Small batteries can do serious damage to a child if swallowed so make 100% certain your toddler cannot swallow the flashlight or the batteries.